Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 ## Azure Data Storage
 - Azure Table Storage for structured data and Azure Blob Storage for media
 - **Users Table:** Stores user details, roles, and optional team associations.
-  - Fields: UserID (PartitionKey), Role (Coach/Manager/SeniorCoach), FirstName, LastName, Email, PasswordHash, Cellphone (optional), DefaultTeamID (optional), AccessibleTeamIDs (array or comma-separated list)
+  - Fields: UserID (PartitionKey), Role (Coach/Manager/SeniorCoach), FirstName, LastName, Email, PasswordHash, Cellphone (optional), DefaultTeamID (optional, for UI pre-poulation only, not a hard assoignment), AccessibleTeamIDs (array or comma-separated list)
   - `DefaultTeamID` reflects a coach’s main assignment (may be null)
   - `AccessibleTeamIDs` lists other teams the user is allowed to support or view
   - Enables dynamic team selection in the app (e.g. assisting another squad)